 - Make an enquiry

 I was completely blown away by Denis Private Island.
 This tiny coral outcrop is surrounded by white-sand beaches and offers high levels of comfort in a heavenly setting.
 From the moment you step off the small plane (a 30-minute flight from Mahé), you’ll wish you never had to leave.
-The beaches are quiet and secluded, giant tortoises lumber across the sand, and turtles are regularly spotted while snorkeling or diving.
+The beaches are quiet and secluded, giant tortoises lumber across the sand, and turtles are regularly spotted while snorkelling or diving.
 The island is set on the edge of the Seychelles Bank and offers a wide range of dive sites as well as delicious food, much of it made from ingredients grown or raised on the island’s own farm.

 I'll never forget when…